hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a "pre-doc" at UC Berkeley & MIT.
+I am a "pre-doc" at UC Berkeley & MIT, based in Berkeley.
 Previously, I studied Economics and Sociology at the LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely town east of Frankfurt, Germany.

 My interests are in Microeconomics and Labour Economics - especially education and industrial relations.
 In current projects, I evaluate the economic impact of strikes, worker co-management, and education policies.